alovajs/alovajs.github.io/docs/tutorial/05-strategy/01-sensorless-data-interaction/04-conservative-request.md

 const deleteTodo = id => alovaInst.Delete('/todo', { id });
 ```

-This part is the same as the [started chapter](/tutorial/getting-started/quick-start), and will not be repeated.
+This part is the same as the [first request chapter](/tutorial/getting-started/first-request), and will not be repeated.

 ## Start the silent factory